-Uncovering Bali’s Sustainable Adventures and Natural Wonders with Ramadani Yuda Prasetya
+Uncovering Bali’s Sustainable Adventures and Natural Wonders with Ramadani Yuhda Prasetya

-Uncovering Bali’s Sustainable Adventures and Natural Wonders with Ramadani Yuda Prasetya
+Uncovering Bali’s Sustainable Adventures and Natural Wonders with Ramadani Yuhda Prasetya

-This guide encourages a different approach to exploring Bali’s natural landscapes and ecosystems —one that places the environment at the forefront.
-It’s not just about seeing the sights, but about engaging meaningfully with the land.
-Through thoughtful travel, you can experience Bali’s beauty while contributing to the preservation of its fragile ecosystems.
-This is a call to travel slower, with intention, ensuring that the impact you leave behind is a positive one.
+Ramadani Prasetya, horticulturist and founder of the farming initiative Island Organics has curated a guide for visitors to explore Bali’s natural landscapes and ecosystems while engaging meaningfully with the land.
+Through thoughtful travel, visitors can experience Bali’s beauty while contributing to the preservation of its fragile ecosystems.
+This is a call to travel slower with the intention to only leave positive impacts.

 Batukaru Coffee Estate